tock/tock/doc/wg/core/notes/core-notes-2021-10-15.md

   happens in time.
 If we attempt to do this with `subscribe` then you have the additional challenge of dealing with callbacks and injecting a function as a generic, which is really difficult.
   - Johnathan: I don't have a lot of examples.
 This is the only real code that I've really fully prototyped out.
-Which is why I was planning to pursue this in this week's meeting.
+Which is why I was not planning to pursue this in this week's meeting.
   - Johnathan: This design gets really messy when you try to extend it to `subscribe`.
 I am considering making all drivers that requires `subscribe` static objects, as `subscribe` works with static references, but have the `allow` system calls work with stack local types.
 That combination might be doable and that is the avenue that I am currently exploring.